unbit/uwsgi.it/CustomDistros.md

 A custom_distro storage container can serve images only for containers running on its same server and for the same customer (your images cannot be shared with other customers)

+A custom_distro storage container should not run vassals (albeit it is possible).
+This is a best practice to improve security.

+Unless you give world write privileges to directories of your images, they are readonly.
+If you need to give write access to containers, give them world write privilege (this is not a big problem as images are not shared with other customers)

 The API
 -------